byabhay.com

 3. Save and vanish

-Return saves the drop and dismisses the overlay.
-The window collapses, the drop joins your history, and you're back in the document you were reading two seconds ago — no Spotlight queue, no half-finished Apple Note, no lost tab.
+Return saves the drop and dismisses the pill with a quick checkmark blip.
+The window collapses, the drop joins your history, and you're back in the document you were reading two seconds ago.

 A small history of what you saved

-Every drop goes into a local list you can search and delete from.
-There's no sync, no account, no LLM rephrasing your sentence — it's a flat file with a search box on top.
+Every drop goes into a local SwiftData store you can search and delete from.
+There's no sync, no account, no LLM rephrasing your sentence — it's a flat list with a search box on top.

 text · just now